alexandertrefz/essence/packages/website/protocols.md

 A Namespace that writes nothing of the name is never told it is missing
 something: `nonconforming-namespace` lists requirements only.

+A DERIVED Method replaces a provided one on the same terms, without anybody writing it.
+Every `choice` derives its equality, so `Ordering#Less::isNot(#Equal)` runs the derive rather than `Equatable`'s provided body — the derive is fabricated for that receiver and takes the whole Choice, where a provided Method takes `Self`, which a receiver narrowed to one Case binds to that Case alone.

 ### Where the override is honoured

 An override answers every call written on a value of the Namespace's own target